 - Virgin Atlantic

-- You’ll need a valid passport good for the entire length of your stay and with at least 6 months left before expiration.
+- Yes, you’ll need a valid passport that’s good for the entire length of your stay and has at least 6 months left before it expires.

 - Once you arrive in the UK, you’ll show your passport at airport border control